History of the Perry House

 Having fallen in love with the Monterey Peninsula during his many sailing trips to the area, Captain Manuel Perry, a New England Whaler and Ship Captain, decided to move his family to Monterey.
-Captain Perry built the original house in 1860 and his family lived in the house for generations, but during the depression and war years of the 1930s-1940s the house fell in disrepair and was later marked to be replaced with an apartment building.
+Captain Perry built the original house in 1860 where his family lived for generations, but during the depression and war years of the 1930s-1940s the house fell in disrepair and was later marked to be replaced with an apartment building.

-Thankfully, in the 1960s, Margaret (“Maggie”) Downer saw the potential of the property and set out to save it, and after many meetings with the city council she succeeded in convincing them to let her bring the property back to life.
-Ms. Downer conceived the idea of a party room for the Carriage House, which sits amongst the gardens and was originally a true carriage barn and horse stable.
-She hired a famous San Francisco Architect to design it around a huge stained glass dome that she found in San Jose.
-From the 1960s into the 1990s, the Perry House has been home to the likes of art galleries and flower shops, as well as a restaurant and tea room.
+Thankfully, in the 1960s, Margaret (“Maggie”) Downer saw the property’s potential and set out to save it.
+After many meetings with the city council, she convinced them to let her bring the property back to life.
+Ms. Downer conceived the idea of a party room for the Carriage House, which sits among the gardens and was originally a true carriage barn and horse stable.
+She hired a famous San Francisco Architect to design it around a huge stained-glass dome that she found in San Jose.
+From the 1960s into the 1990s, the Perry House has been home to art galleries and flower shops, as well as a restaurant and tea room.

-Having first set site on this beautiful, yet distressed historical property, the owners of Events by Classic Group knew it could be a spectacular event venue to share with guests worldwide.
+The Events by Classic Group owners knew The Perry House could be a spectacular event venue to share with guests worldwide.
 How could it not be?
-The bones were solid, the views beautiful, and the convenient location apparent.
-Today, the property includes the "Carriage House" with its wonderful historic photo gallery; fragrant and colorful gardens with a cozy fire-pit, water fountain, and grand pizza oven; and the Main House, where you will find the "Captain's Room," often used for dining and dancing, located on the 1st floor, and the "Harbor View Lounge" on the 2nd floor, a perfectly relaxing location to enjoy the views that are engaging by day or night.
+The bones were solid, the views beautiful, and the location convenient to the convention center and beautiful hotels.
+Today, the property includes the “Carriage House” with Ms. Downer’s stained-glass dome, the original fireplace surround from the main house, and a wonderful historic photo gallery; a lovely courtyard, with its fragrant and colorful gardens, a cozy fire-pit, water fountain, and grand pizza oven are where most guests find themselves lingering, and the Main House, where you will find the “Captain’s Room,” often used for dining and dancing, as well as the aptly named “Harbor View Lounge” and deck on the 2nd floor, is the perfect spot to enjoy the views that are engaging by day or night.

 The property is laid out to enjoy a style of service that might be considered a bit more innovative and contemporary to traditional affairs.
 While we are happy to do any style service, our clients are finding that their favorite is our roaming reception.
 We provide stations around the property with different taste-treats, as well as small plate delicacies.
-This is service at its best -- you get to mingle from room to room, from fire pit to the Carriage House, all while enjoying delicious food, pleasing beverages and pleasant conversation with all your guests.
+This is service at its best — guests enjoy roaming from room to room, from fire pit to the Carriage House, gazing at the view, and all while enjoying delicious food, pleasing beverages and pleasant conversation.